lablita/ridire-cpi/README.md

 PDF conversion needs the following configuration steps:

-1.  pdftohtml - you need to install pdftohtml version 0.40 http://pdftohtml.sourceforge.net/, based on Xpdf version 3.01.
+1.  **pdftohtml** - you need to install pdftohtml version 0.40 http://pdftohtml.sourceforge.net/, based on Xpdf version 3.01.
     Notice that pdftohtml version that is shipped in ubuntu’s package is not compatible.
 Change pdftohtml.bin CommandParameter accordingly.
-2. PdfCleaner - place PdfCleaner.jar in a folder of your choice.
-Change pdfcleaner.jar CommnadParameter accordingly.
+2.  **PdfCleaner** - place `PdfCleaner.jar` in a folder of your choice.
+Change `pdfcleaner.jar` CommandParameter accordingly.

 #### HTML cleaner

-Place ridirecleaner.jar in a folder of your choice.
-Change CommandParameter ridirecleaner.jar accordingly.
+Place `ridirecleaner.jar` in a folder of your choice.
+Change CommandParameter `ridirecleaner.jar` accordingly.

-To use Readability you must get an API key from [www.readability.com](http://www.readability.com)/developers/api.
+To use **Readability** you must get an API key from [www.readability.com](http://www.readability.com)/developers/api.
 Read carefully http://www.readability.com/developers/terms

 To configure Readability cleaning, you need to adjust the following
 Parameters:

-1.  readability.host that must match the URL of RIDIRE application;
+1.  `readability.host` that must match the URL of RIDIRE application;
-2.  readability.key with the provided key
+2.  `readability.key` with the provided key

-Alchemy is an external web service too.
+**Alchemy** is an external web service too.
 You must obtain an API key ([http://www.alchemyapi.com](http://www.alchemyapi.com)).
 Free API key have a limit of 1000 calls per day.
 You may request a key for academic use or a commercial one (see website for details).

-You must write the key in the alchemy.key Parameter.
+You must write the key in the `alchemy.key` Parameter.

-Change temp.dir Parameter according to your system’s temporary directory of to the one you have chosen.
+Change `temp.dir` Parameter according to your system’s temporary directory of to the one you have chosen.

 #### Language detection